Credit points: 15

 Quota-conditions or rulesN/A

 Intended Learning Outcomes

 Subject Instance Co-ordinatorPaddy O'Reilly

-One 3.00 h seminar per week on weekdays during the day from week 30 to week 42 and delivered via blended.
+One 3.00 hours seminar per week on weekdays during the day from week 30 to week 42 and delivered via blended.

 Creative piece (2700 words including a 450 word synopsis) Students submit an excerpt of an extended creative work and a related synopsis.